 With Gameloop (formerly Tencent Gaming Buddy) you don't have to worry about third-degree burns on your palms.

 For those with more powerful machines, the resolution can be switched between 720p, 1080p, and 2K.
 Granted, the frame rate is capped at 30fps (for now), so temper your expectations.
-Hopefully, Tencent will add higher frame rate caps before the end of beta.
+Hopefully, Tencent will add higher frame rate caps in the future.

 There are a few other options, like adjusting the brightness independently from your monitor and rotating the window to portrait mode.
 For PUBG Mobile, portrait mode isn’t very useful, but you can imagine uses for other apps that might be added to Tencent Gaming Buddy in the future.

 One of the main drawing points of Fortnite is that it’s completely cross-platform.
 PC, console, and mobile players can all play together, with obvious limits to prevent mouse-and-keyboard players from stomping the competition.